Obesity Hypoventilation Syndrome in Children

 Your child can prevent OHS by

 maintaining a healthy weight.
-Staying active, making healthy food choices, and eating
+Staying active, getting enough sleep, making healthy

 When to Call a Healthcare Provider